Reading Time: 12 minutes

 Reflecting on Your Growth

-Once you’ve been documenting your self-care practices for a while, take some time to reflect on your growth.
-This is where the real insights begin to emerge.
-Look back at your entries and ask yourself some questions: Are there patterns in the activities that consistently improve your mood?
-Are there certain times of day when you’re more receptive to self-care?
-Are there self-care activities that you thought you’d enjoy but actually don’t?
-This reflection process isn’t about judging yourself; it’s about gaining a deeper understanding of your needs and preferences.
-Consider these points:
+Once you’ve been keeping track of your self-care routines for a while, take a moment to reflect on how you’ve grown.
+That’s where the meaningful insights start to come to light.
+Look back through your entries and ask yourself a few questions: Do you notice any patterns in the activities that consistently lift your mood?
+Are there particular times of day when you’re more open to self-care?
+Are there activities you assumed you’d enjoy but found yourself not really liking?
+Remember, this reflection isn’t about being hard on yourself; it’s about understanding your needs and preferences on a deeper level.
+Keep these points in mind:

-• Acknowledge your progress, no matter how small it may seem.
+• Acknowledge your progress, no matter how minor it appears.

 Adjusting Your Goals as Needed